1.5. Studio: Movie SQLs¶

 Go ahead and use SQL to delete the old

-table:DROP TABLE movies;
+moviestable:DROP TABLE movies;

 Now you need to create a new

-table.1 2 3 4 5 6 7
+moviestable.1 2 3 4 5 6 7

 CREATE TABLE movies ( movie_id INTEGER PRIMARY KEY AUTO_INCREMENT, title VARCHAR(120), year_released INTEGER, director_id INTEGER, FOREIGN KEY (director_id) REFERENCES directors(director_id) );

-Line 6 matches every entry in the movies
+Line 6 matches every entry in the movies table to the ONE entry in the

-can reference the same row in directors
+rows in movies can reference the same row in directors, and a single

 director can connect to many movies.